aws/eks-anywhere/docs/content/en/docs/community/docs_contributing.md

   <b><tt>\!\[Create workload clusters\]\(/images/eks-a_cluster_management.png\)</b></tt>

-You can use tools such as [draw.io](https://diagrams.net) or image creation programs, such as gimp, to create SVG diagrams.
+You can use tools such as [draw.io](https://diagrams.net) or image creation programs, such as inkscape, to create SVG diagrams.
+Use a white background for images and have cropping focus on the content you are highlighing (in other words, don't show a whole web page if you are only interested in one field).

 ## Where to put content